Premio de la Crítica Española

 The "Premios de la Crítica" are literary prizes awarded on a yearly basis by the Asociación Española de Críticos Literarios to the best narrative and poetic works published in Spain on the preceding year.
-The prizes cover all four official languages of Spain: Spanish or Castilian, Catalan, Galician, Euskera.
+The prizes cover all four official languages of Spain: Spanish or Castilian, Catalan, Galician, and Euskera.

 There is no monetary award associated with the prizes.
 The awarding jury is composed of 22 members of the Associación de Criticos Literarios.

-The award for narrative literature in Castilian has been won by writers including Miguel Delibes, Ana María Matute and Javier Marías.
-In 2016 it was awarded to Cristina Fernández Cubas for her collection of short stories La habitación de Nona (Nona's Room).
+The award for narrative literature in Castilian has been won by writers including Miguel Delibes, Ana María Matute, and Javier Marías.
+In 2016, it was awarded to Cristina Fernández Cubas for her collection of the short stories La habitación de Nona (Nona's Room).